raghalink/instacart_project/ETL_RUN_LOG.md

 # ETL Run Log – Instacart Project

-This log documents all major ETL steps taken in transforming and loading the Instacart dataset.
+This log documents all major ETL steps taken in transforming and loading the dataset.

 ---